 The following is a description of the instance of this famous puzzle involving 2 eggs and a building with 100 floors.

-Suppose that we wish to know which stories in a 100-story building are safe to drop eggs from, and which will cause the eggs to break on landing.
-What strategy should be used to drop eggs such that total number of drops in worst case is minimized and we find the required floor.
+Suppose that we wish to know which stories in a 100-storey building are safe to drop eggs from, and which will cause the eggs to break on landing.
+What strategy should be used to drop eggs such that a total number of drops in the worst case is minimized and we find the required floor

 We may make a few assumptions:

 - An egg that survives a fall can be used again.